 Understanding App Monetization

 Picture this—you have a mobile app.
-You don’t want to charge users for app usage at the point of install, and you still want to make money for the mobile app.
+You don’t want to charge users for app usage at the point of installation, and you still want to make money for the mobile app.
 That’s where app monetization comes in.
 It is a way of helping you make money from your mobile app without charging for it.

 The app monetization process involves myriad strategies.
-As you understand your market and target users better, you can crystalize on the app monetization models.
+As you understand your market and target users better, you can crystalize the app monetization models.

 The strategy you adopt does not affect the user experience or turn off users, and the mobile app generates growing revenue.